What is a 20/4 Warrior Diet | Intermittent fasting 20/4 | Intermittent Fasting 20 Hours | Phase 1 | Phase 2 | Phase 3 | Potential Downsides

 - Underweight people

-As the warrior diet recommends eating anything during a 4-hour eating period, some people may develop binge eating habits leading to weight gain.
+As the intermittent fasting 20/4 aka warrior diet recommends eating anything during a 4-hour eating period, some people may develop binge eating habits leading to weight gain.
 You need to stop eating when you are pleasantly full, but if not followed rightly it can negatively impact your health.
 Following the warrior diet for an extended period can be challenging and can result in eating disorders.

-The warrior diet is a type of intermittent fasting that follows a 20/4 intermittent fasting eating pattern.
+The warrior diet is a type of intermittent fasting that follows a 20/4 intermittent fasting eating pattern which involves 20 hour intermittent fasting and a 4 hour period of food intake.
 Though there is no scientific evidence to support the warrior diet, it is linked to intermittent fasting, which carries various health benefits.
+Due to its long length, 20 hours of fasting really allows your body, gut and overall body system to recover from its previous feeding period.

 While some people may succeed well on the warrior diet, some may find it extremely hard to follow.
 The warrior diet recommends eating healthy food, restricting calories, and increased physical activity, which can definitely bring a positive impact on your health.